hadjTahar/qorex/README.md

 - Copy the generated skia.(lib, a, ..) into that folder
 - Run cmake again

+Tha folder changes depending on the "os_comiler_compiler-mode_arch_skia-backend", check skia.md, on how I built it.

 ### Modules:

 - qx: core module